classroomtechtools/classroomtechtools.github.io/awesometables/README.md

 * https://github.com/classroomtechtools/classroomtechtools.github.io/blob/master/awesometables/proxy.gs

-The way it works is that it injects special javascript that allows us to give the `<script>` content of the template a whole new meaning.
+The way it works is that it injects special javascript that gives the `<script>` content of the template a whole new meaning.

 ###Contents of `<script>` in Template sheet:

-It can be left blank, in which case you get the default behaviour, which may be all that you want, but in any case the awesometable template must define the `<script>` header and have no content.
+It can be left blank, in which case you get the default behaviour, which may be all that you want, but in any case the template must define the `<script>` header and have no content.
 It can optionally have content, but has to be a valid json object.
-There are three items ("load", "debug", and "params") that can be placed into this area that has specific meaning, see below.
+There are two properties ("load", and "params") that can be placed into this area that has specific meaning, see below.
 (Or just skip to the "Template" section to view the default behaviours you gain.)

 ####Import other javascript libraries and dependencies
 If your json object has a `load` object defined, it must be an array of strings, which represent external javascript and css files that are loaded sequentially, in that order.
 For example, if you wanted to use the popular fontawesome.io icons in your awesometable (and why wouldn't you?), you could just do this: